baseboxorg/jeffskinnerbox.github.io/content/drafts/adding-a-wiki-to-my-blog.md

 TiddlyWiki's fundamental units of information is the "[tiddler][14]", which is to capture a small, self contain thought, idea, or concept.

+The really strong features for me are that
+TiddlyWiki is amazingly easy to use, portable across multiple operating systems, and highly configurable.
+What pushed me over the top are the facts that I could also use, via [TiddlyWiki Plugins][22],
+Markdown to format the content
+(althought TiddlyWiki supports it own  Markdown-like formating language which is more powerful) and I can edit using Vim via CodeMirror.
+The post "[TiddlyWiki, an open source Evernote with VIM and Markdown][21]" gives a good, quick discussion on this topic.

 My initial thought was just to add the wiki's HTML file to my blog as a page addressable from the header menu.
 This approach would make the wiki editable by anyone, something I didn't want.